rohanbasuroy/satori/README.md

 # Satori
-The implementation will be updates soon.
+The implementation will be updated soon.